 Prospect Point and Lions Gate Bridge

-Granville Island is a peninsula and shopping district,located across False Creek from Downtown Vancouver, under the south end of the Granville Street Bridge.
-We spent a couple of hours here.
-There are tons of places here to eat, shop and for entertainment.
+Granville Island is a peninsula and shopping district, located across False Creek from Downtown Vancouver, under the south end of the Granville Street Bridge.
+It is a great place to eat and shop.
+You can easily spend a few hours here.
+A must visit for families too.

 We decided to pause our sightseeing tour for some finger-licking Fish and Chips in Granville Island for lunch.
 Sea-food is very popular in Vancouver.

 Gastown Steam Clock

-After the evening stroll, we arrived in the heart of the city to check in to our hotel.
+After coffee and snack, we walked into the heart of the city to check in to our hotel.
 We stayed at the GEC Granville Suites.
 The rooms were decent and clean.
 Cost of a night’s stay was around $88 CAD, which is steal as it is a Downtown Vancouver hotel.
 You can check out the hotel and book here

 Capilano Suspension Bridge